 A permanent Swedish establishment of a foreign company will generally be taxed according to the same principles as domestic companies.
 Swedish tax treaties with other states normally contain a definition of "permanent establishment" that is similar to that provided by the model tax treaty of the Organisation for Economic Cooperation and Development (the OECD).
-The ordinary corporation tax rate of 21.4 per cent (20.6 per cent from 2021) also applies to financial institutions.
+The ordinary corporation tax rate of 20.6 per cent also applies to financial institutions.
 In addition, the following additional tax regulations apply to insurance undertakings.